aileftech/snap-admin-test/README.md

 The web interface should then be available at [http://localhost:8080/admin](http://localhost:8080/admin).

-While you have the application running, you can run the tests with `mvn test`.
+While you have the application running, execute `mvn test` to run the tests.